drkane/find-that-charity-scrapers/readme.md

  - `schools_scotland`: Schools in Scotland
  - `schools_wales`: Schools in Wales

+There is also a scraper for a set of files that link data together, hosted at <https://github.com/drkane/charity-lookups> and one that pulls data from the [org-id](https://org-id.guide/) register of identifier schemes.

 ### Running a scraper

 If you have [scrapy](https://scrapy.org/) installed then you can run an individual scraper using:

 ```bash
 scrapy crawl <spiderid>